 Looking for ideas on how to update your screenshots for iOS 11?
 Check out this list of screenshots taken from live searches in the App Store with the iOS 11 beta, along with minimal commentary.
 With the exception of Mint, these examples showcase apps that have only screenshots, and no preview video.

-But first, three predictions on best practices for screenshot in iOS 11 ASO:
+But first, a few predictions on best practices for screenshot in iOS 11 ASO:

-- With three screenshots, the idea of connecting screenshots together, both visually and via messaging will become more appealing and produce a more cohesive way to sell users on an app's value.
-Stay tuned for future posts detailing a few examples of this style of screenshot that we are creating for clients.
+- With three screenshots the idea of connecting screenshots together, both visually and via messaging will become more appealing and produce a more cohesive way to sell users on an app's value.

 - With smaller screenshots, captions will need to be more minimal than ever.
 1-4 words in large font will become a popular style.